 If you're planning to visit Rome, then you've stumbled on the right blog post.
-With the help of my beau, The Professor (of ancient Greek & Roman art & artifacts), I've developed a series of posts about things to do, eat, and see in Rome that give you all the behind-the-scenes information you need to create a kick-ass holiday.
+I've developed a series of posts about things to do, eat, and see in Rome that give you all the behind-the-scenes information you need to create a kick-ass holiday.
 The latest in the series includes a complete 7-day itinerary that includes all of the most famous piazzas, works of art, cathedrals, museums, and ancient sites.
 So, whether it's your first visit or not, be sure to check out my full plan of what to see in Rome with one week's vacation!

 Disclaimer: Some of the links included in this post are affiliate links.
 By purchasing products using these links, you can support a Cajun in Cali at NO cost to you.
 Getting the goods you want while showing support is the best of both worlds!